ramccor/claude-code-provider-proxy/README.md

 #### Useful environment variables

-Use those when launching `claude`, not the prox
+Use those when launching `claude`, not the proxy.

 `CLAUDE_CODE_EXTRA_BODY`
 `MAX_THINKING_TOKENS`